Viewing: Notes » The non-launch.

 And 'day two'?
 Much like day one, I imagine.

-At some point though, things'll catch… momentum will kick-in and then we're off to the races.
+At some point though, things'll catch… a trickle will start, momentum will kick-in, and then we're off to the races.
 It won't be day one.
 Might not even be day 101.
 It'll happen, but I don't know and won't guess 'when'.